tyage/blog.tyage.net/content/posts/2021-06-27-dependabot-rce/index.md

 I reported this bug to the teams and [it was resolved in npm 7.10.0](https://github.com/npm/git/pull/29).
 I asked if they issue CVE but they answered they will not.

+But as you know, the action "installing a malicious npm package" itself is already dangerous, so this bug only affects to limited situations such as a dependency checker.

 # Timeline

 I reported SSRF to Dependabot and RCE to npm, and received bounties $617 and $7,500 respectively.